maximejf42/tccprofile/README.md

 - This script is targeted for use in python 2.7.10 as distributed with macOS

 ## Installing Profiles
-Privacy Preferences Policy Control Payload profiles can only be installed via on a device that is either:
+Privacy Preferences Policy Control Payload profiles can only be installed on a device that is either:
 - Enrolled in an MDM using DEP
 - Enrolled in an MDM using User Approved MDM enrolment